izancobl/SonarQube-FirstSteps/README.md

 ### Create your first project <div id='firstProject'/>

 In order to create and analyze our first project we must follow the next steps:
-> For this tutorial we will use the Heroes Project
+> For this tutorial we will use the angular-sonarqube-test project.

 1. Click the `Manually` button.